xinfay/dearly/README.md

 ├── README.md
 ```

-Under the .env file, you shouldinput your own Prinftul API key, which you may create from the Printful Developper platform
+Under the .env file, you should input your own Prinftul API key, which you may create from the Printful Developer platform
 at https://developers.printful.com/.
 When creating your key, the access level you configure should only be to one store - this avoids conflict with pushing the same order to multiple stores.
-it

 ## 📦 Requirements & Dependencies